Allen Swift Concurrency for Swift 6 (Part-2)

 https://open.kakao.com/o/gK0byEFd

-If you have any questions about this course, please feel free to ask any question in the open KakaoTalk room mentioned above.
+If you have any questions regarding this lecture, you can ask any question through the open KakaoTalk room above.

 [FAQ Notion Summary]